Russian Latin alphabet: Soviet project

 The commission completed its work in January 1930.
 The final document (signed by all but AM Peshkovsky) proposed three versions of n Latin, slightly different from each other (published in № 6 "Culture and Literature of the East" in 1930).
-From the minutes of the commission meeting of 14 / I 1930: "The transition in the near future of Russian to a single international alphabet on a Latin basis — is inevitable."
+From the minutes of the commission meeting of 14 January 1930: "The transition in the near future of Russian to a single international alphabet on a Latin basis — is inevitable."